The best hotels in Cancun

 Downtown El Centro splits roughly into the area around Parque Las Palapas and the Mercado 28 market neighborhood.
 Both are walkable, safe during the day, and have good local restaurants.
 The blocks east of Avenida Kabah get rougher and there's no reason for tourists to be there.

-Cancun's best neighborhoods
+Cancun's best hotel regions

 Cancun splits cleanly into the Hotel Zone strip and Downtown El Centro.
 Start with the Hotel Zone if you want beach access without a commute. but don't ignore El Centro if your budget matters.